ULB-Metronu/zgoubidoo/docs/installation.rst

 Compiling and installing Zgoubi
 -------------------------------

-Zgoubi can be obtained from the official SourceForge repository, although we do not explicitely support the compilation and installation of Zgoubi with that method.
+Zgoubi can be obtained from the official SourceForge repository, although we do not explicitly support the compilation and installation of Zgoubi with that method.
 Indeed, no platform-independent build system is provided and it is difficult to support compilation over a variety of platforms.
 A selection of ``Makefile``s is provided.
 In case one of them suits your needs, a brief description of the build process is given in the next section.